-The verification process should include the following checks:
+(1) The verification process should include the following checks:

-discretization error check (mesh density study),
+a) discretization error check (mesh density study),

-sensitivity check of input parameters,
+b) sensitivity check of input parameters,

-imperfection sensitivity analysis (if relevant),
+c) imperfection sensitivity analysis (if relevant),

-engineering judgement of the calculation results.
+d) engineering judgement of the calculation results.

-A mesh density study should be used to show that the chosen mesh size and element type are accurate for the analysed problem and the calculation results are not significantly influenced by the discretization.
+(2) A mesh density study should be used to show that the chosen mesh size and element type are accurate for the analysed problem and the calculation results are not significantly influenced by the discretization.
 A convergence study should be executed to check if the relevant SRQ converges if the mesh is refined.
 If the numerical model is applied for numerical design calculations and analysis requiring subsequent design check is applied, the discretization error check can be supplemented by engineering judgement according to (5).
 These rules do not apply for fatigue, see 8.2.